akota64/would_you_survive_titanic_project/README.md

-# would_you_survive_titanic_project
+# Would You Have Survived the Titanic?
-Would you survive the Titanic?
-Full ML model using Kaggle's Titanic dataset, deployed as a Shiny app
+Would you have survived the Titanic?
+This app uses the famous Kaggle Titanic data set to train a model that predicts the chance of survival given certain features about a person.